-GSEHD Office of Student Services 2136 G Street, NW Washington, DC 20052 202.994.9283 gsehdosl@gwu.edu https://gsehd.gwu.edu/student-services

-The Office of Student Services oversees new student orientation programs, registration, comprehensive examinations, student appeals, dissertation defenses and degree clearance for graduation.
+GSEHD Office of Student Services 2136 G Street, NW Washington, DC 20052 202.994.9283 gsehdosl@gwu.edu https://gsehd.gwu.edu/student-services comprehensive examinations, student appeals, dissertation defenses and degree clearance for graduation.
 We closely monitor student progress to ensure that students meet all academic standards and complete all degree requirements.
 Each student has an assigned student services representative that is here to assist and guide you.
 We can guide you through the administrative aspects of your studies and help connect you with other university resources when necessary.
 We are also here to help you when you are feeling overwhelmed.
 Know that you have many options to help you succeed in your studies.
 Do not hesitate to reach out to your student representative.
 We are here to serve you!
 Our office is open from 9am to 5pm; feel free to drop by, or make an appointment for a visit, Skype conference, or to call or email with questions at any time.